Data Structure

 Great!
 Your sub-dataset with files is now ready.

-Data Versioning allows you to manage and track different versions of a project over time.
-It allows you to save, restore, and compare different states of a project.
+[**Project Versions**](https://docs.supervisely.com/data-organization/project-dataset/project-versions) let you manage and track project states over time, allowing you to save, instantly preview, restore, and compare different iterations of your data.

 Key features of project versioning include:

-History Tracking: Maintain a comprehensive history of all modifications, making it easy to understand the project's evolution.
+* **History Tracking & Metadata**: Maintain a comprehensive history of all modifications, making it easy to understand the project's evolution.
+You can edit version titles and descriptions at any time to keep context clear.

-MLOps Execution: Execute machine learning tasks on specific versions of the project data, ensuring that the exact state of the data used is known.
+* [**MLOps Workflow**](https://docs.supervisely.com/data-organization/mlops-workflow): Execute machine learning tasks on specific versions of the project data, ensuring that the exact state of the data used is known.
+Previews are also fully integrated into the workflow graph.
 This guarantees consistency and reproducibility of results.